rob-writes-code/pisa-project/README.md

 - Airflow to routinely extract data from 20 source databases and load into an analytical database held on AWS RDS
 - Flask app to transform and serve data to our dashboard app
-- Dashboard app tp poll endpoint each second to constantly update data visualisations as responses are submitted
+- Dashboard app to poll endpoint each second to constantly update data visualisations as responses are submitted
 - All running in the Cloud, using AWS EC2 and Render (PaaS provider)

 Data Pipeline - Planning Stage